MicrosoftDocs/visualstudio-docs/docs/extensibility/migration/samples.md

        - If the properties tool window prevents you from setting a specific Build Action, you can manually modify the csproj as done above and set the Build Action as needed.

 1. Build your project to validate your changes and fix any error/issues.
-Check the [Frequently Asked Questions](frequently-asked-questions.md) page for common issues.
+Check the [Frequently Asked Questions](update-visual-studio-extension.md#q--a) section for common issues.

 ## Step 3 - Add a Visual Studio 2022 VSIX project